mfcochauxlaberge/jsonapi/README.md

   </a>
 </div>

-jsonapi is a complete library to marshal and unmarshal JSON API payloads.
+jsonapi is a complete library to marshal and unmarshal JSON:API payloads.

 The official specification can be found at [jsonapi.org/format](http://jsonapi.org/format).

 Here's a list of features supported by the library:

- * Marshal and Unmarshal JSON API payloads
+ * Marshal and Unmarshal JSON:API payloads
  * The generated payload is guaranteed to be valid according to the specification
  * All top-level members are supported (data, included, meta, errors...)
  * Structs can be used or interfaces can also be implemented